 StumbleUpon: Is a unique discovery site.
-Using the StumbleUpon Chrome extension, you can give posts that you like a thumbs up (positive review) and this helps StumbleUpon find great content for you.
-You also choose topics that you like and can Stumble by topic.
-StumbleUpon is fun because once you’ve put some time into StumbleUpon, it finds really relevant and interesting content for you that is pre-liked by other Stumblers.
-It’s like hitting a big randomizer button for content and then BAM a great post, video, or photo pops up.
+Using the StumbleUpon Chrome extension, you can give posts that you like a thumbs up (positive review), and this helps StumbleUpon find great content for you.
+You also choose topics that you like and can Stumble by subject.
+StumbleUpon is fun because once you've put some time into StumbleUpon, it finds relevant and exciting content for you that is pre-liked by other Stumblers.
+It's like hitting a big randomizer button for content, and then BAM a great post, video, or photo pops up.

 Content can truly go viral on StumbleUpon getting hundreds of thousands of views – even up to a million!
 Wow!
 Using StumbleUpon to help find content will also help your blog perform better on StumbleUpon as you build your own Stumble mojo.

 HootSuite RSS Syndication